 Incremental models get us from new input data to updated model results more quickly, and to date it’s probably the most popular solution!
 A big benefit is that you can use incremental models with any underlying data warehouse, where support for materialized views is still more limited.

-But, the incremental materialization also comes with a few costs.
-The first is that using an incremental materialization for your models makes your project more complicated – dbt warns that it is mostly for advanced usage.
+project more complicated – dbt warns that it is mostly for advanced usage.
 And second, it’s not the most efficient way to solve our problem.
-To solve our end-to-end latency problem efficiently, and in way that scales nicely, we’ll need our database to maintain incremental state for us – not dbt.
+To solve our end-to-end latency problem efficiently, and in a way that scales nicely, we’ll need our database to maintain incremental state for us – not dbt.
 We’ll talk about this more in a bit.

-The good news about lambda views is that they work.
-They return up-to-date results each time you query your model, meaning that you are able to see fresh results quickly.
 The bad news is that lambda views are the most difficult way out of the three to accomplish this goal.
 Because you’re not pushing the complexity down to the database or dbt, you have to manually create the stacks of models and the performant filters required to achieve your result.
-While this is totally possible, it’s the solution that puts the most burden on you.
+While this is possible, it’s the solution that puts the most burden on you.

-Incremental view maintenance
+The best solution: Incremental view maintenance

-We want to speed up the time it takes to turn raw data into generated results, and we want our solution to scale as our amount of data grows and our transformations get more complex.
+We want to speed up the time it takes to turn raw data into generated results.
+We also want our solution to scale as our amount of data grows and our transformations get more complex.
 What we really want is for something to transform our input data as it changes – for data freshness – while only transforming that input data once – for scalability.
-By describing our goal and our constraints, we’ve found a new solution to our problem: incremental view maintenance.

 Incremental view maintenance is a technique for maintaining up-to-date results of a function as its underlying inputs change.
 This technique transforms data on write: it continually transforms input data as it arrives, which in turn continually updates the result.

 Incremental view maintenance is one strategy for keeping materialized views up to date.
 Earlier, I mentioned that materialized views come close to that sweet spot we’re looking for – they scale better than views, but we do have to do some extra work to ensure they’re returning fresh results.
 But that’s because most materialized views aren’t maintained incrementally.
-Most materialized views actually transform data more like micro-batches: they transform data that’s arrived since their last refresh on some interval or due to some trigger.
+Most materialized views transform data more like micro-batches: they transform data that’s arrived since their last refresh on some interval or due to some trigger.

-But when we create incrementally-maintained materialized views – or materialized views whose results are updated incrementally, as each new row of input data arrives – things look a little different.
-These materialized views come with the main benefit of transforming data on write: they’re scalable.
-They only transform incoming data once, regardless of how often it’s read.
-But the different refresh strategy gives these materialized views an unexpected benefit: they improve our end-to-end latency, too.
+But when we create incrementally maintained materialized views—or materialized views whose results are updated incrementally as each new row of input data arrives—things look a little different.
+These materialized views have the main benefit of transforming data on write.

 Just like the views we examined at the beginning of this post, incrementally-maintained materialized views always return fresh, up-to-date results when queried.
 So if you’re building a model on top of an incrementally-materialized view, each time you SELECT from that model you will see an up-to-date result.

-Materializing your dbt models as incrementally-maintained materialized views is the most scalable way to improve the end-to-end latency of your dbt projects.
-And, they come with an operational perk.
 For other materialization types that transform your data on write, you have to continually dbt run those models to generate fresh results.
 With incrementally-maintained materialized views, you only have to dbt run your model once.
 Incrementally-maintained materialized views continue to keep your results up to date as new input data arrives, without any scheduled or manual refreshes.

 Updating your dbt projects